Digital Nomad Life in Orkney Islands, Scotland

 We asked people in Orkney Islands if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting the Orkney Islands in Scotland, it's important to respect the local customs and traditions.
 Avoid making jokes about the Orcadian accent or dialect, as it's a source of pride for locals.
 Don't refer to the mainland of Scotland as "the mainland" - in Orkney, the largest island is referred to as the mainland.
 Avoid making negative comments about the weather, as locals are used to the changing conditions and may take offense.
 It's also considered rude to litter, so always dispose of your trash properly.
 Don't assume that everyone in Orkney is a farmer or fisherman - the islands have a diverse economy with many different professions.
 Avoid being overly loud or boisterous, as Orcadians tend to be reserved and appreciate quiet and peace.
 Don't rush or push people to move faster - the pace of life in Orkney is slower than in big cities, and it's important to respect this.
 Finally, always ask permission before entering private property, including farmland.
-The islands are a close-knit community and trespassing is taken seriously," remarked one foreigner who made the move to Orkney Islands.
+The islands are a close-knit community and trespassing is taken seriously," said one expat in Orkney Islands.

 Get Quote